 “We’re the bees.
 I just found out.”

-“Alex, you’ve been there for four years.”
+“Alex, you’ve been there four years.”

 I stepped into the bathroom where I first studied my body and knew I was gay.
 When was that?
 Five, seven years ago?
 Since then, my body had changed.
 More muscles, more tattoos.
-If my younger self could see me now, he would giggle with excitement.
+If my younger self could see me, he would giggle with excitement.
 But I did not feel proud or handsome.
 Would I always be so unsatisfied?

 When I was little, whenever I misbehaved, he grabbed me and held me down on the floor, gripping my face in his hands.
 He held his body on top of me, his face inches from mine, his hand squeezing my cheeks and jaw, sometimes with my tongue sticking out.
 I once bit my tongue and tasted blood, but he didn’t stop.
 He held my head in place so I had to look up into his eyes.
 His spit splashed on my face.
 “Apologize to your mother,” he’d say between grit teeth.
 I couldn’t speak.
 I have never been so terrified of a person as I was of him.

-Before my sexuality was the focus of so much discord, my father and I were very close.
+Before my sexuality was the focus of so much discord, my father and I were close.
 We rode bikes together through the woods, through town, for miles and miles.
 But then my homosexuality was revealed.
 It appeared in folded notes passed to a friend in class, wrinkled in my pants pocket.
 It was found as strange underwear hidden beneath my bed.
-My parents are medical missionaries in Zambia, and I went on one of these trips during my sophomore year of high school.
+My parents were medical missionaries in Zambia, and I went on one of these trips during my sophomore year of high school.
 I fell in love with a guy on the team and cried in front of everyone when we dropped him off at the airport in Lusaka.
 The night we got home, Dad walked into my room with his Bible and asked if I was “still dealing with this gay problem.”
 Yes, I said, I was — and I didn’t want to fight it anymore.

-Before I left home, I would dream of stepping down to the kitchen at night, bag in tow, the keys to my pickup heavy in my pocket.
+Before I left home, I would dream of stepping down to the kitchen at night, bag in tow, the keys to my pickup truck in my pocket.
 My truck was so loud, they’d hear it the second I turned the key.
 How much time would that give me to get away?
 Could I?
-In the dream, the air outside was cold, the truck was silent, the trees icy and black, and I slipped away without a sound just as the dawn began to break.
+In the dream, the air outside was always so cold, the truck was silent, the trees icy and black, and I slipped away without a sound just as the dawn started to break.
 In the morning, when I woke up, I knew could do nothing but wait.
 Someday I would go to college.
 I would get away — and they’d foot the bill.
-And that’s what I did.
+And that’s exactly what I did.

-In the shower, I got on my hands and knees and put my ear to the floor.
+In the shower, I got on my hands and knees and put my ear on the floor.
 I used to do this all the time in high school.
 Directly below me was the pathway between my parents’ bedroom and bathroom.
 I could hear their footsteps, they were talking as married people do at the end of a day.
-I could never can hear them clearly, but occasionally some words — or what sounded like words — came through.
+I could never hear them clearly, but occasionally some words — or what sounded like words — came through.

 My mother was probably in her white bathrobe, seated and beautiful, like an orchid.
 I loved the smell of her lotion and the way she looks without makeup.
 Her place in my heart has shifted over the years.
 I decided I would never need her again when she supported the nightly devotions, when she said it was a good idea for me to talk to our pastor.
-They drove me to the church once a week to sit with him in his cold office.
+They drove me to the church once a week to sit with him in his office.
 He told me everything the Bible said about homosexuality, and I told him I wanted nothing to do with the Bible.
 At some point, the meetings stopped.
-I don’t know when she softened, but I think she realized after I went to college that she would probably lose me forever.
+I don’t know when she softened, but I think she realized after I went to college that she would lose me forever.

-Right at that moment, two words came through the floor: “tomorrow,” “engine.”
+At that moment, two words came through the floor: “tomorrow,” “engine.”
 Maybe Dad had to check the tractor engine tomorrow.

 Then I became incredibly sad.
 I was filled with something like sympathy for them.
 They were given a child they did not understand.
 And I was cruel, too.
 I rebelled with fury at every turn.
 I lied and lashed out.
-I am my father’s son.
+I was my father’s son.